 Both chapter notations indicate that consensual acts are prohibited.
-The facility PCM indicated upon interview that while sexual conduct/contact are prohibited, they are not treated as sexual abuse as defined by the PREA standards.
+The facility PCM confirmed through interview that while sexual conduct/contact is prohibited, it is not treated as sexual abuse as defined by the PREA standards.

 Based upon the review and analysis of all available evidence, the auditor has determined that the facility is fully compliant with this standard of disciplinary sanctions for PIOCs as it relates to PREA.